-To represent the voice of over 10,000 FIT students through intentional dialogue with students and administration, inclusive programming, and student governance.
+To represent the voice of over 10,000 FIT students through intentional dialog with students and administration, inclusive programming, and student governance.

 We bring together the diverse talents that comprise FIT: musicians, songwriters, vocalists, etc., while singing and delivering the Lord's message through song, as well as bringing our club members to conferences, competitions, award shows, and performances to enhance our vocals and better educate ourselves in gospel music.

 To expand creativity and strive to promote physical and mental health through a fun and creative dance outlet.
 The club emphasizes the use of hoop tricks through dance or otherwise as a form of self-expression.
 Designed to establish a meeting place for individuals who enjoy or want to learn the art of hula hooping.
 Hoop Troop Dance Club is open to anyone who is interested.
 No skills are necessary to join.